 Value & Overall Thoughts

 The box totals out to $174USD which is incredible given I paid $26 for the box including shipping to Canada.
 Despite the value I couldn’t help feeling disappointed with the May Boxycharm.
-I’m not really interested in a silicone based primer, the “matte lipgloss” or the contour palette so I’ll probably only be using the Aesthetica makeup brushes and Pretty Vulgar gel eyeliner.
+I’m not really interested in a silicone based primer, the “matte lipgloss” or the contour palette.
+I’ll probably only be using the Aesthetica makeup brushes and Pretty Vulgar gel eyeliner.
 I enjoyed last month’s box so I’m surprised that I’m so unimpressed with the May box.
 My three month subscription term is about to renew so I’m trying to come to a final decision on whether or not to keep my Boxycharm subscription.

 What did you think of the May Boxycharm?